rupeshmi/CodeSprint/JavaScript/Part1/Object.md

 >An object in JavaScript is a collection of key-value pairs.
 Each key-value pair is called as a property.
 >A property can be a function, an array, an object itself or any primitive data type i.e. integer, string, etc.
->Functions in the object are called as methods.
+>Functions in object are called as methods.

 >Consider a simple object: